sighupio/gatekeeper-policy-manager/README.md

 Gatekeeper Policy Manager is a simple **read-only** web UI for viewing OPA Gatekeeper policies' status in a Kubernetes Cluster.

-It can display all the defined **Constraint Templates** with their rego code, and all the **Contraints** with its current status, violations, enforcement action, matched definitions, etc.
+It can display all the defined **Constraint Templates** with their rego code, and all the **Contraints** with its current status, violations, enforcement action, matches definitions, etc.

 ## Requirements